Quitch/Queller-AI/README.md

 - Takes too long transition from a naval start to a land game on mixed maps
 - Doesn't understand when it needs to build units in preparation for an attack versus when it should shutdown factories so it can build super weapons
+- Doesn't build enough fabbers to support building an orbital titan

 #### WONTFIX